sjb048/ecg_contrastive_learning/README.md

 This is a pytorch implementation using ptbxl data

 Required Installation :

-!pip install scipy

-!pip install wfdb

-!pip install pywavelets
+!pip install torch torchvision torchaudio pandas scikit-learn wfdb scipy pywavelets